aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 ### Verify the ADOT Collector IAM Roles Service Account (IRSA)

-The IRSA for ADOT provides the ADOT collector with "write" permissions to AWS XRay.
+The IRSA for ADOT provides the ADOT collector with "write" permissions to AWS X-Ray.
 The ADOT collector was configured by eksctl when you created your cluster.
 You can verify that the ADOT collector service account is configured using the following command:

 ```bash
 kubectl describe serviceaccount -n my-cool-app adot-collector